whensbrunch/bgi-neural-net/README.md

 Poster report:
 https://drive.google.com/file/d/0B07OecC53Z0dSG95VFdGOHBlemc/view

+## Project structure

 The repo is broken down into the following components:

-1) a c++ string parser to handle tremendous amount of DNA sequencing data in the form of "AGCT" and limiters
+- **tumor_parser**: a C++ string parser to handle massive amounts of DNA sequencing data in the form of "AGCT" and delimiters

-2) a Parallel Neural Network implementation in C++ with openMP
+- a Parallel Neural Network implementation in C++ with openMP

-3) a voting algorithm using SVM, Random Forest,KNN and other methods for classification
+- a voting algorithm using SVM, Random Forest,KNN and other methods for classification

-Please contact me if you have any problems.
+## Contribution